tetrapod00/godot-docs/tutorials/plugins/editor/making_plugins.rst

 Checking the results
 ^^^^^^^^^^^^^^^^^^^^

 It's now time to check the results of your work.
-Open the **Project Settings** and click on the **Plugins** tab.
+Open the :wndw:`Project Settings` and click on the :tab:`Plugins` tab.
 Your plugin should be the only one on the list.

 .. image:: img/making_plugins-project_settings.webp

 You can see the plugin is not enabled.
-Click the **Enable** checkbox to activate the plugin.
+Click the :btn:`Enable` checkbox to activate the plugin.
 The dock should become visible before you even close the settings window.
 You should now have a custom dock: